Saúl Coco

-Saúl Basilio Coco-Bassey Oubiña (born 9 February 1999), better known as Saúl Coco, is a professional footballer who plays as a centre-back for Serie A club Torino.
-Born in Spain, he represents Equatorial Guinea at international level.
+Saúl Basilio Coco-Bassey Oubiña (born 9 February 1999), better known as Saúl Coco, is a professional footballer who plays as a centre-back for Serie A club Torino and the Equatorial Guinea national team.
+Born in Spain, he represents Equatorial Guinea at international level, debuting for the senior team in 2017.

 Early life

 Coco was born in Lanzarote, Canary Islands, to Basilio Coco-Bassey Eyanga and a Spanish mother.
 His father is an Equatoguinean former footballer and current coach who played for Canarian club CDU Puerto del Carmen in the 1987–88 season, alongside his brother Luis (Coco's uncle).
 Coco is also of Nigerian descent through his paternal grandfather.

 Club career

 Coco joined RCD Espanyol's youth setup in July 2016, after representing CD Orientación Marítima (where he was trained by his father) and UD Las Palmas.
 In August 2018, after finishing his formation, he was loaned to Tercera División side UA Horta for the season.

 Coco made his senior debut on 18 August 2018, coming on as a second-half substitute in a 3–1 home win against UE Figueres.
 The following 18 July, he returned to his former club Las Palmas, being assigned to the C-team also in the fourth division.

 Promoted to the reserves in Segunda División B ahead of the 2020–21 campaign, Coco made his first team debut on 17 December 2020, replacing Álvaro Lemos in a 4–0 away win against CD Varea, for the season's Copa del Rey.
 On 15 June 2022, he renewed his contract until 2025, being definitely promoted to the main squad.

 On 15 April 2023, Coco scored his first goal at any level for Las Palmas on his 69th appearance, consolation in a 2–1 loss at Granada CF. The team ended the season with promotion to La Liga, where he scored for the first time on 8 October to open a 2–1 victory away to Villarreal CF; his 30-yard direct free kick won the La Liga Goal of the Month award.

 On 17 July 2024, Coco signed for Serie A club Torino FC on a four-year contract.